restfulapi/api-strategy/README.md

 The preferred (and newer) approach is to support [Cross Origin Resource Sharing](http://www.w3.org/TR/cors) (CORS).
 CORS support is not required but should be considered by the product architect.

-An alternative approach to circumvent cross domain issues is to support JSON-P callbacks.
+An alternative, older, approach to circumvent cross domain issues is to support JSON-P callbacks.
 This may be supported by allowing clients to include a '?callback' parameter to GET requests in order for the results to be wrapped within a JSON function.
 While permitted by this strategy, CORS is the preferred approach.

 #### <a id="api-security"></a>RESTful API Authentication and Authorization